Sailor Moon R Part One Limited Edition

 Price: $69.95 AUD – Available Here / Standard Edition $59.95 AUD – Available Here

-After their final battle against Queen Beryl and the Dark Kingdom, the Sailor Guardians have lost their memories and returned to being normal 14-year olds.
-Usagi and Mamoru go back to their insignificant name calling, neither of them remembering that they are long lost lovers.
+After their final battle against Queen Beryl and the Dark Kingdom, the Sailor Guardians have lost their memories and returned to being normal 14-year-olds.
+Usagi and Mamoru go back to their insignificant name calling, neither of them remembering that they are long-lost lovers.
 Due to the appearance of new enemies, Luna must restore Usagi’s memories so that she can transform into Sailor Moon and save the day once again.
-Despite still having no recollection of being Sailor Guarians, Ami, Rei, Makoto and Minako meet each other thanks to a remarkable coincidence.
+Despite still having no recollection of being Sailor Guardians, Ami, Rei, Makoto and Minako meet each other thanks to a remarkable coincidence.

 Madman’s remastering process continues to be very effective, resulting in a high quality DVD release.
 The quality may not be 100% perfect, but that is understandable seeing as this is not a Blu-ray release.
-The quality of this release is undoubtedly up to the standard that fans demand from a DVD release.
+The quality of this release is undoubtedly up to the standard that fans demand from a DVD release, especially one of this series.

 The new background music is not quite as memorable as the music composed for the first season, but it still helps give the series that magical feel that has been present since the beginning.
 Perhaps what stands out the most is Ail’s flute.
 He frequently plays a short melody, one that sounds both mysterious and pleasant at the same time.
 It is a shame that it will most likely never be heard again in the series, but it is enjoyable while it lasts.
 The new ending theme song is decent for a pop song and does succeed in being memorable.